The 6 Primary Terpenes

-Terpenes are the aromatic compounds responsible for the distinctive scents and flavors of cannabis.
-These six primary terpenes are the most prevalent in cannabis cultivars and serve as the foundation for understanding the plant's complex aroma and effect profiles.
+Terpenes are the aromatic compounds responsible for the distinctive scents and flavors of plants — from citrus peels and pine needles to lavender, hops, and herbs.
+These six primary terpenes are among the most prevalent in the botanical world and serve as the foundation for understanding the plant's complex aroma and effect profiles.

 Beta-Caryophyllene